Pal Tiya

 • Will it ever come in contact with water?

-You’ll want a substrate that is solid, won’t flex and especially if going outside, and that doesn’t expand or contract with changes in heat or humidity.
-If the surface has to much flex the grout will crack and the tiles will pop off.
+You’ll want a mosaic substrate that is solid, won’t flex, and especially if going outside, that doesn’t expand or contract with changes in heat or humidity.
+If the surface has to much flex the grout will crack, and the tiles will pop off.
 Surfaces must be solid, free of any bits and strong enough to support whatever mosaic pieces you wish to apply.

 Picture